-1. When working with a person with Alzheimer’s disease, caregivers frequently find that adjustments in their approaches and expectations are necessary.
-Adjusting your approaches to the varying levels of assistance, mood, and behaviors of the person you care for may help you feel less stress and frustration.
+1. When working with a person with Alzheimer’s disease, caregivers frequently find that adjustments in their approaches to daily routines and expectations are necessary.
+Setting care routines and activities to fit the varying levels of assistance, mood, and behaviors of the person you care for may help you feel less stress and frustration.

 2. For family caregivers, there is a unique change that takes place when caregiving begins.
 Spouses, children, and siblings may be involved in some aspect of a relative’s daily care.
-Providing this care may feel uncomfortable due to the previous relationship they had with their family member.
+Providing this care is often a role reversal and may feel uncomfortable.
 The changing role of a caregiver can lead to stress, but awareness and acceptance of new roles can ease stress.

 4. Holding a family meeting can help you make difficult decisions.
-The family meeting should be well planned and conducted in a loving manner, encouraging each family member to voice their ideas and concerns.
-In some cases, families may benefit from having a facilitator at a family meeting who will assist in focusing on specific objectives.
-A counselor, social worker, physician, or clergy can serve in this role.
+The family meeting should be planned in advance and conducted in a loving manner, encouraging each family member to voice ideas and concerns.
+In some cases, families may benefit from having a facilitator who will assist in keeping the conversation focused on the key objectives.
+A counselor, social worker, physician, or clergy member can serve in this role.

-5. Many people think of depression as sadness, and certainly you can feel very sad when you are depressed.
-But that is not the only way depression may express itself.
-If you are feeling helpless, hopeless, worthless or guilty, nervous or irritable, restless or sluggish, lack energy, have concentration or memory problems, lost interest in pleasant activities, have difficulty with sleeping, aches and pains, or noticed appetite or weight changes, you may have symptoms of depression.
+5. Many people think of depression as sadness, or feel embarrassed about seeking help.
+But it’s important to be aware of other symptoms of depression and to protect your own well-being.
+These include feeling helpless, hopeless, worthless or guilty, nervous or irritable, or restless or sluggish, as well as a lack of energy, concentration or memory problems, loss of interest in pleasant activities, difficulty sleeping, aches and pains, or appetite or weight changes.
 If you are experiencing any of these conditions more than only occasionally, you should consider talking with your doctor.

 - Daily relaxation